AgoraIO/Agora-WordPress/readme.txt

 Hotfix - for environments where js global scope is limited to local file.

 == Frequently Asked Questions ==
-#1.  *Q:* Why don't my proect credentials (App ID and App Certificate) get saved when I input them on the Settings tab?
+#1.
+Why don't my project credentials (App ID and App Certificate) get saved when I input them on the Settings tab?

-*A:* The issue happens when the AppID and App Certificate fail to save to the database.
-This could be occurring for a few different reasons.
-One of the more common issues is conflicts with plugins.
+  This could be occurring for a few different reasons, one of the more common issues is conflicts with plugins.
 To test if it is a plugin conflict, please disable all plugins except for Agora.
 Then, try to save your AppID and App Certificate.

-*If this does not resolve the issue and your App ID and App Certificate are still not getting stored, please [file a support ticket](https://agora-ticket.agora.io)*
+  If this does not resolve the issue and your App ID and App Certificate are still not getting stored, please [file a support ticket](https://agora-ticket.agora.io)

-#2.  *Q:* What is the purpose of the RTMP and external URL buttons?
+#2.
+What is the purpose of the RTMP and external URL buttons?

-  *A:* The option for RTMP is for the purpose of pushing your Agora stream to a 3rd party service such as Vimeo or YouTube as a way to leverage 3rd party streaming services to increase your reach/visibility.
+  The option for RTMP is for the purpose of pushing your Agora stream to a 3rd party service such as Vimeo or YouTube as a way to leverage 3rd party streaming services to increase your reach/visibility.
 This is an optional feature that does not need to be used if you don't want it.

   The external url is for ingesting a stream from a CDN into the Agora stream.
 Similar to RTMP, this is an optional feature that does not need to be used if you don't want it.

-#3.  *Q:*  How can I hide the RTMP and external URL buttons?
+#3.
+How can I hide the RTMP and external URL buttons?

-  *A:* You can hide the RTMP and external URL buttons by hiding their container.
-To do so, add this to your theme's style.css: ```#rtmp-btn-container { display: none !important; }```
+  You can hide the RTMP and external URL buttons by hiding their container.
+To do so, add this to your theme's style.css:
+  `#rtmp-btn-container { display: none !important; }`

 == Upgrade Notice ==
 Version 1.1 solves an issue where the client.js and ui.js are not able to communicate.